Asian stock markets follow Wall St up as omicron fears ease

 Omicron looks like a “short-term disruption” instead of a “destructive headwind that knocks the economy off its course,” Edward Moya of Oanda said in a report.
 “The U.S. economic recovery in 2022 still looks very strong.”

-New Zealand and Southeast Asian markets also advanced.
+New Zealand and Jakarta advanced while Bangkok retreated.
 Singapore was closed for Christmas.

 On Wall Street, S&P rose to 4,725.79, surpassing its Dec.
 10 record.
 The index ended up 2.3% for the week.